THE INTERNATIONAL ANTI-CORRUPTION DAY 2019 ACTIVITIES IN PORT HARCOURT

 - That the government of Rivers State makes the State’s budgets available and accessible to the citizens and public.
 This is most critical in tracking governance and entrenching accountability in governance in the State.

 At the end of the briefing, questions were asked by the media persons and civil society groups present while members of the Network provided answers.
-The Rivers Anticorruption Network is constituted by concerned Civil Society Organisations, the Civil Right Council, Community Based Organisations and the Media and coordinated by Social Action
+The Rivers Anticorruption Network is constituted by concerned Civil Society Organisations, the Civil Right Council, Community Based Organisations and the Media and coordinated by Alone

 Anti-Corruption Day Rally

-The 2019 Anti-corruption day rally was a collaborative street walk against corruption between the Economic and Financial Crimes Commission, Nigeria Shippers council, Nigeria Immigration Service, Nigeria Correctional Service, Nigeria Police, the Rivers Anti-corruption, coalition of Civil Society organisations and convened by Social Action and host of others in the maritime sector.
+The 2019 Anti-corruption day rally was a collaborative street walk against corruption between the Economic and Financial Crimes Commission, Nigeria Shippers council, Nigeria Immigration Service, Nigeria Correctional Service, Nigeria Police, the Rivers Anti-corruption, coalition of Civil Society organisations and convened by Alone and host of others in the maritime sector.
 The rally which took place on the 9th of December 2019, started from the EFCC office at No 6 Olumeni street, old GRA Port Harcourt to Mile 1 Diobu, transiting through Ikwerre Road and returned back to old GRA.